PratikPaudel/swarms-multi-agent/README.md

 Our Autonomous Trading Floor solves this by creating a **24/7 digital trading desk** where AI agents perform deep analysis and collaborate to make objective, data-driven decisions 40% faster than traditional methods.

-## 🤖 Our Solution: An AI Agent Democracy
+## 🤖 Our Solution: An AI Agent Consensus

 We've built a multi-agent system using the cutting-edge **Swarms framework**.
 Nine AI agents, each powered by `Claude 3 Haiku`, form a three-tier hierarchy to replicate and enhance a professional trading desk.

-The system's core is a **democratic voting mechanism (`MajorityVoting`)**, where all nine agents deliberate and vote on the final trading decision.
+The system's core is a **consensus-based voting mechanism (`MajorityVoting`)**, where all nine agents deliberate and vote on the final trading decision.
 This ensures a robust consensus, balancing risk and opportunity from multiple expert perspectives.

 ### Three-Tier Agent Architecture